-Human error remains a threat to organizations and one that cyber-criminals will happily exploit.
+Human error remains a threat to organisations and one that cyber-criminals will happily exploit.
 Training and educating staff on the threats that they face and how to spot malicious sites and emails will help to reduce the chance of infection.

 Backup all data

 With threats so hard to protect against, it is vital that there is a fall-back plan.
-Paying ransoms is unadvisable and organizations such as the FBI, the National Cyber Security Centre and many cyber-security firms mirror this stance – for one, paying a ransom does not guarantee the safe return of data.
-Ensuring that an organization has a full, off-site, encrypted backup will give the ability to recover all data in the event of an infection taking hold.
+Paying ransoms is unadvisable and organisations such as the FBI, the National Cyber Security Centre and many cyber-security firms mirror this stance – for one, paying a ransom does not guarantee the safe return of data.
+Ensuring that an organisation has a full, off-site, encrypted backup will give the ability to recover all data in the event of an infection taking hold.
 However, on-site backups or network attached backups may be susceptible to infection.